 Let cool for 10 minutes and pour into clean glass jars or containers.

-Can be refrigerated for several weeks.
+Can be refrigerated for up to 2 to 3 weeks.

 Try making this Strawberry Rhubarb Jam Cake!

 If you LIKE this recipe, PIN IT ti SHARE or SAVE for later!

 This Cherry Rhubarb Jam is easy and takes less than an hour to make a small batch of 3 to 4 cups.
 No pectin!
 It’s sweet cherries, rhubarb, juice, and sugar!